pjps/config-kernel/README.md

         THERMAL

-The **-c** option allows to validate a given '.config' or any kernel configuration template file against any given kernel source tree.
+The **-c** option allows to validate a given '.config' or a kernel configuration template file against a kernel source tree.

     $ ./configk -c /tmp/config-6.3.11-200.fc38.x86_64 ../centos-stream-9/
     ...